 When it comes to hemp, marijuana, and an assortment of cannabinoid products, society’s views on Cannabis are changing.
 Yet, it’s safe to say that several misconceptions are still prevalent about the differences between hemp, marijuana, and other popular forms of Cannabis plants.

 Even with the rising popularity of cannabidiol (CBD), most people are unfamiliar with the variety of Cannabis products available today.
-Scientific research suggests there are significant health benefits of cannabidiol, yet most people find it difficult to ignore the controversial reputation of marijuana.
+Scientific research suggests there are significant benefits of this plant, yet most people find it difficult to ignore the controversial reputation of marijuana.

 What Are the Differences Between Hemp, Marijuana, and Cannabis?